twaslowski/grammr/README.md

 Features and improvements will include:

 - [x] A proper CI/CD pipeline, including automated deployment (halfway there)
+- [x] Adding several more languages, which means creating additional sidecars for morphological analyis.
 - [ ] Building a frontend.
 Possibly web-app, possibly cross-platform apps.
 - [ ] Benchmarking against quality regression of prompts
-- [ ] A fully event-driven architecture, where the Telegram Bot runs as an entirely different service only passing messages to the rest of the application.
-The _core_ will simply be a server responding to events and HTTP requests.
+- [ ] Extract the Telegram Bot entirely from the core service.
+It was useful for prototyping, but should not be tied to the main application.
-- [ ] Adding several more languages, which means creating additional sidecars for morphological analyis.
-This might mean moving to an event-driven architecture here as well.

-I'll likely experiment with RabbitMQ in the near future to implement a more robust decoupling of the components.

 ### On the Frontend